Understanding The Use of Diacritical Marks In The Hawaiian Language

 The ʻokina and kahakō are necessary tools to help with proper pronunciation and therefore, definition of Hawaiian words.

-A couple of important facts in the use of diacritical marks seem to have escaped the people who are claiming this new pronunciation.
+A couple of important facts in the use of diacritical marks seem to have escaped the people who are claiming that this is new pronunciation.
 Here are the misconceptions:

 I. The early writers and maps had various spellings but none of them showed an ʻokina.